 Welcome to the "Home of the Soaring Eagles!"
 "A Great Place to Teach and Learn"

-Wentworth Elementary is a traditional Pre-Kindergarten to Fifth Grade school with a population of 489 students.
+Wentworth Elementary is a traditional Pre-Kindergarten to Fifth Grade school with a population of 490 students.
+Wentworth became a Title I school in the 2023-2024 School Year.

 Wentworth Elementary School